FMSoftCN/HybridOS-Lite/README.md

 - `cmake/` the directory for cmake to find necessary libraries;
 - `build-lib/` the directory for building dependent library;
   - `fetch-all.sh` the script for getting all source code of library;
-  - `build-all.sh` the script for building all dependent library;
+  - `build-all.sh` the script for building all dependent libraries;
 - `src/` contains source code and configure files;
   - `mginit/` The most important part of this sample.
 In this directory, illustrates how to parsing manifest file, how to layout in the screen, and how to control compositor.
 It is the core of HybridOS Lite.
   - `wallpaper/` sample code, illustrate how to build a dynamic wall paper;